ids-s1-21/project-TROUT1/proposal/proposal.md

 In this project we will explore how factors such as: Location, House type, Area and Number of bathrooms influence the price of properties in London.
-We will then use this information to identify the most affordable places to stay given a set of conditions.
+We will then use this information to investigate how the price of housing in London varies with the number of bathrooms.

 [Here is the dataset we plan on using.](https://www.kaggle.com/arnavkulkarni/housing-prices-in-london)